MahithChigurupati/Omnifood/README.md

 **Tools USed :** Brackets Editor

-*This is created by Mahith Chigurupati as a part of learning HTML 5 ANd Css 3 course*
+*This is created by Mahith Chigurupati as a part of learning HTML 5 ANd CSS 3 course*